 - Offers 2 years of tuition free community or technical college to high school graduates beginning with the Class of 2015.

 - Students must apply online at tnpromise.gov by November 1.

 - Attend mandatory meetings at local high school

-- Apply for community college or Tennessee College of Applied Technology (TCAT) by early spring.
+Apply for community college or Tennessee College of Applied Technology (TCAT) by early spring.
 We recommend an April 1 application priority date.

 - Once in the program, students must maintain a 2.0, complete 8 hours of community service before the start of each term enrolled and file the FAFSA by February 15 each year.

 Tennessee Hope Scholarship (Lottery):

 - Award Amount: Up to $6000/yr for 4 year institutions; Up to $3000/yr for 2 year inst.